 The band did exceptionally well over a three year period of competing, 1915-1918, climbing from Class C to Class A by April 1918.
 Perhaps their finest hour during this period was at the 15th Annual Championship held at Pontardulais Tyle Coch Fields in September 1916.
 The Band took first place playing ‘Prince & Peasant’ and were awarded the Challenge Shield.
 The band also created a record, as far as the West Wales Association were concerned, as they were the first Class C band to win both Class B and Class C events on the same day.
 The Herald of Wales reports: “There was great jubilation on Saturday evening over the success of the Town Silver Band, and Bandmaster Hanney and his clever combination were the recipients of well-deserved congratulations”.

-The following table shows some of the Band’s contest results from the period.
+The following table shows the result of the Briton Ferry contest, along with some of the Band’s other contest results from the period.

 |May 1915||Cwmmawr||C||Gems of Old Days||2nd|